python/cpython/Doc/library/argparse.rst

 different number of command-line arguments with a single action..
 The supported values are:

 * N (an integer).
-N args from the command-line will be gathered together into a list.
+N args from the command line will be gathered together into a list.
 For example::

      >>> parser = argparse.ArgumentParser()